Koralm, Graz - Klagenfurt Railway Line,

 Client: Austrian Railways Infrastructure AG

-The contract section KAT 1 of the Koralm Tunnel constitutes the eastern part of the three tunnel sections and includes an open land route with a length of 3.2 km and four bridges, a 300 m long tunnel section, built with the cut-and-cover method, and a tunnel section (length 2.0 km) using the mining technique.
+The contract section KAT 1 of the Koralm Tunnel constituted the eastern part of the three tunnel sections and included an open land route with a length of 3.2 km and four bridges, a 300 m long tunnel section, built with the cut-and-cover method, and a tunnel section (length 2.0 km) using the mining technique.

-During construction, a supervision in the field of geotechnics and hydrogeology is conducted.
-This includes, among others, the documentation, monitoring and supervision of the bored pile works, the optimizations of the foundations and slope securing measures, the oversight of the extended earth works and the monitoring of the slopes and bored pile walls by means of geodetic measuring and inclinometers.
+During construction, a supervision in the field of geotechnics and hydrogeology was conducted.
+This included, among others, the documentation, monitoring and supervision of the bored pile works, the optimizations of the foundations and slope securing measures, the oversight of the extended earth works and the monitoring of the slopes and bored pile walls by means of geodetic measurement and inclinometers.